-Perspective | Christopher Plummer’s Captain von Trapp is a dad role model
+Perspective | Christopher Plummer’s Captain von Trapp is the father I want to be

 Though Plummer’s character appears cold and strict at first, the real act that melts him and softens his demeanor is hearing his children sing.
 And when he joins them in singing, shocking them all, it’s a beautiful reminder of the importance of play and of learning again that even at this age, the importance to find fun again.
 We are, in fact, not too old to join in coloring pictures, make up funny stories or helping turn cardboard boxes into secret forts.

-Plummer’s character gradually accepts insights and criticism of what he is doing, he brings love and playfulness to the surface.
+Plummer’s character gradually accepts insights and criticism of what he is doing.
+He brings love and playfulness to the surface.
 He didn’t love his children any more or any less, but he found new ways to show that love.

 He learns to embrace their youth rather than race them to adulthood.
 With Maria’s help, he finds they need to learn to act like kids rather than learn how to behave as grown ups.
-In the famous grand party held at Captain von Trapp’s villa, as his children are singing “So Long, Farewell,” he encapsulates the pull felt by fathers everywhere as his eldest, Liesl is trying to mature too quickly.
+In the famous grand party held at Captain von Trapp’s villa, as his children are singing “So Long, Farewell,” he encapsulates the pull felt by fathers everywhere as his eldest, Liesl, is trying to mature too quickly.

 “I’d like to stay and taste my first champagne.
 Yes?”
 Liesl sings to her father.

 “No,” is Plummer’s character’s reply, said with a wry smile that fathers everywhere have tried to emulate.
-That smooth delivery, along with the joy, pride and teasing wrapped in that expression is something so many dads can relate to: We want to share that sort of moment with our daughters, with the prayer they don’t grow up too quickly.
+That smooth delivery, along with the joy, pride and teasing wrapped in that expression, is something so many dads can relate to: We want to share that sort of moment with our daughters, with the prayer they don’t grow up too quickly.

 I can’t compare with Plummer’s delivery, but my daughter has heard this impersonation hundreds of times, whether in response to requests to stay up late, watch a PG-13 movie or to get a dog.

 Well before Plummer’s Captain von Trapp escapes across the Alps with his family, his priorities have shifted.
-He no longer has a country, a villa, or wealthy socialite baroness as a fiancé, but he is much richer for having learned to show his love for his children and welcome their love back.
+He no longer has a country, a villa, or wealthy socialite baroness as a fiancee, but he is much richer for having learned to show his love for his children and welcome their love back.

 Plummer may have only been playing a part, but he provided a role model for millions of us who aspire to work toward the same thing.